 Explains postnatal depression and other perinatal mental health problems, including possible causes, treatments and support options.
 Also has information for friends and family, including support and advice for partners.

-Becoming a new parent can be one of the most stressful experiences in life.
-Finding ways to look after yourself that fit in with your lifestyle and needs can make a big difference to your mental health.
+Becoming a new parent can be a very stressful experience.
+Finding ways to look after yourself that fit in with your responsibilities and needs can make a big difference to your mental health.
 Here are some ideas:

 "I finally found the strength to open up and share my experience with others.
 I was so surprised to find I was not unique, and found comfort knowing others had been through the same.
 We found ways to help each other and overcome difficult times."